harieamjari/dats/README.md

 ```
 Execute dats file as `dats file.dats`

+Note: This software is unstable, and more changes will have come; PRs are incredibly helpful.
+Make sure you `clang-format -i *.[ch]` your source before doing so

 # Building

 Building Dats requires no dependencies and should compile on Windows and \*nix operating